1998 Hamilton Tiger-Cats season

-The 1998 Hamilton Tiger-Cats season was the 41st season for the team in the Canadian Football League and their 49th overall.
+The 1998 Hamilton Tiger-Cats season was the 41st season for the team in the Canadian Football League (CFL) and their 49th overall.
 The Tiger-Cats finished in first place in the East Division for the first time since 1989, when they last appeared in the Grey Cup, with a 12–5–1 record.
 They appeared in the Grey Cup where they lost to the Stampeders.